jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgclient_helplocation.md

 ## Use offline help is not selected
-The Spotlight Client will load help from the online web site.
+When **Use offline help** is not selected the Spotlight Client will load help from the online web site.
 The most recent edition of the help with all the latest updates will be opened.

+{% include note.html content="If the Spotlight Client Internet connection is poor or disconnected the Spotlight Client will load help locally from the Spotlight Client install folder." %}

 ## Select to use offline help
-The Spotlight Client will load help locally from the Spotlight Client install folder.
+When **Use offline help** is selected the Spotlight Client will load help locally from the Spotlight Client install folder.
 This help was installed with Spotlight and is not updated.

 ## What Help is online / offline
 Help that is affected by the offline selection is: